DaisyDisk review: a disk analyzer for Mac

 - Graphic interface

-DaisyDisk uses an innovative circular design to show you the different files taking up space on your Mac.
-The display is color-coded, so you can easily distinguish between different types of data.
-Navigation is a snap: clicking on a section of the display zooms in and creates a new circular layout showing the chosen files in more detail.
+DaisyDisk uses an innovative circular design to show you those files that take up space on your Mac.
+The display is color-coded, so you can easily distinguish between different data types.
+Navigation is a snap: clicking on a display section zooms in and creates a new circular layout showing the chosen files in more detail.

 - List view

 The main display is equally easy to navigate using the file list on the right-hand side of the screen.
-This gives you a clear idea of file names, folders, and sizes for easy reference.
+It gives you a clear idea of file names, folders, and sizes for easy reference.
 A series of tabs at the top of the screen lets you zoom back out with ease whenever you need it.

 - Disk Selector

 DaisyDisk isn’t limited to analyzing your Mac’s hard drive.
 It can give you a definitive breakdown of any drive connected to your computer, including external hard drives and backup disks.
-If you know what you’re looking for, the Scan Folder tool lets you focus on individual folders without having to dig through the main interface.
+If you know what you’re looking for, the Scan Folder tool lets you focus on individual folders without digging through the main interface.

 The app’s most satisfying feature is the file collector, which appears as a large dot in the bottom left corner.
 You can drag and drop any file here to target it for deletion.
 The app keeps a running count of how much space you’ll free up and presents you with a delete button.
-When you’ve collected all the trash DaisyDisk has identified on your drive, hit the Delete button to take it out for good.
+When you’ve collected all the trash DaisyDisk has identified on your drive, hit the Delete button to take it out.

-DaisyDisk is capable of offering useful suggestions about which files can be deleted to free up more space.
+DaisyDisk is capable of offering valuable suggestions about which files can be deleted to free up more space.
 It can help guide your disk cleanup by flagging purgeable areas and smaller orphaned items suitable for deletion.

-DaisyDisk is great for the casual Mac user looking to speed up their computer, but it’s not the only option.
-Another strong contender is CleanMyMac X, which includes a seamless disk speed optimizer that can achieve many of the same results with fewer steps.
+DaisyDisk is great for casual Mac users looking to speed up their computer, but it’s not the only option.
+Another solid competitor for consideration is CleanMyMac X. This app has a seamless disk speed optimizer that helps to achieve the same results in fewer steps.